-Below is a joint commitment signed by International Alert and several organisations ahead of the World Humanitarian Summit on 23-24 May, to create synergies among peace, humanitarian and development actions.
-Download the PDF version below.
+Below is a joint commitment signed by International Alert and several organisations ahead of the World Humanitarian Summit on 23-24 May, to create links among peace, humanitarian and development actions.

 The international community has in recent years been in a state of crisis management, reacting to events rather than proactively addressing root causes and supporting the long-term capacities and institutions that are required for sustainable peace and development.
 Several recent reports, agreements and resolutions have emphasized the need to focus on preventing crises and addressing the drivers of conflict and subsequent human suffering.
 Prevention and peacebuilding is generally underfunded, initiated too late, not prioritized, or insufficiently sustained.
 The international community has a responsibility to address the root causes of violent conflict and implement measures aimed at peacebuilding and strengthening resilience, which can also support a shift from providing humanitarian assistance to those in need to reduce those needs sustainably.